 A 150ml glass of unsweetened fruit juice or smoothie counts as one or your 5-a-day.
 A fruit juice or smoothie provides a range of beneficial nutrients and plant chemicals (or phytonutrients), but it can be easy to over-consume, especially as they often taste so refreshing!

-Limit yourself to a small glass of fruit juice or smoothie a day, or cut out completely for a few days to see if that helps reduce bloating.
-Eat whole fruits, instead of fruit smoothies and juices, and have a maximum of one portion (80g of fresh fruit or 30g of dried fruit) of whole fruits per sitting.
+Limit yourself to a small glass of fruit juice or smoothie a day, or cut out smoothies and juices completely for a few days to see if that helps reduce bloating.
+Instead eat whole fruits and have a maximum of one portion (80g of fresh fruit or 30g of dried fruit) of whole fruits per sitting.

 6. Go easy on fermented foods

-Fermented foods can be really beneficial to include in your diet, but too much of a good thing may not be so good.
+Fermented foods can be really beneficial to include in your diet, in particular for boosting your immunity, but too much of a good thing may not be so good.
 If you include a lot of fermented foods, such as kefir, kombucha and sauerkraut, try reducing the portions you have for a few weeks to see if it helps reduce bloating.
 If you currently don’t include many fermented foods, start incorporating them slowly and build up.

 7. Increase dietary fibre

-The recommended average intake for adults is 30g of fibre a day and most adults are only eating an average of about 20g a day (NDNS, 2020).
+The recommended average intake of dietary fibre for adults is 30g a day and studies show most adults are only eating an average of about 20g a day (NDNS, 2020).

-Check out our nutritionists' blog 5 best carbs for plant-based diets.
+Hear from our nutritionists: 5 best carbs for plant-based diets.

 8. Be mindful of 'windy' foods